 Learn if HIFU is right for you.

 HIFU is a revolutionary high-tech approach to treating prostate cancer non-invasively.
-The technology has been under development for 30 years and was first used in Europe to treat prostate cancer in 1995.
-It has been approved for use in Europe, Asia, Mexico and the Caribbean for many years and has been available in the United States since October 2015.
-HIFU was incorporated into the EAU (European Urology Association) guidelines for salvage (post radiation failure) treatment of prostate cancer, but most American urologists have little experience with this treatment.
+The technology has been under development for over 30 years and was first used in Europe to treat prostate cancer in 1995.
+It has been approved for use in Europe, Asia, Mexico, and the Caribbean for many years and has been available in the United States since October 2015.
+HIFU was incorporated into the EAU (European Urology Association) guidelines for salvage (post radiation failure) treatment of prostate cancer.
+However, most American urologists have little experience with this treatment.HIFU is currently discussed as a treatment option within the current American Urological Association guidelines for the treatment of localized prostate cancer.

-HIFU works by delivering high intensity, focused ultrasound waves into the prostate through a rectal transducer.
+HIFU works by delivering high-intensity, focused ultrasound waves into the prostate through a rectal transducer.
 Advanced 3D ultrasound imaging is used to robotically control the delivery of the focused ultrasound waves into the prostate gland so that the targeted prostate tissue can be destroyed.
 The highly focused, precise ultrasound beam can avoid neighboring critical structures such as the bladder, rectum, external urinary sphincter and neurovascular bundles (that control erectile function).
 The HIFU procedure is performed under anesthesia in the outpatient setting.
 Patients require catheter drainage of the bladder for approximately 1 week, but recovery is rapid since there are no incisions to heal.

-Significant technological improvements have been made in HIFU technology over the past several years.
-These improvements include rectal wall cooling, improved imaging, treatment planning and targeting, and Doppler identification of the neurovascular bundles to facilitate nerve sparing.
-The current HIFU technology allows the experienced surgeon to confirm prostate tissue destruction in real time as the procedure is being performed.
-MRI images can now be fused or merged with ultrasound images in the HIFU treatment screen allowing for precise MRI image guided prostate ablation.
 Dr. Scionti has been heavily involved in these refinements and has pioneered treatment techniques designed to lower the risk of side effects such as scar tissue formation or stricture disease.
-The Scionti MMM (Triple M) HIFU technique is the culmination of over a decade of HIFU experience in over 1000 patients and allows for MRI Mapping of the tumor onto the HIFU ultrasound image and energy Modulation to assure more effective tumor ablation with less side effects.
+The Scionti MMM (Triple M) HIFU technique is the combination of over a decade of HIFU experience and over 1000 patients and allows for MRI Mapping of the tumor over the ultrasound images and energy Modulation to assure more effective tumor ablation with less side effects.
+Dr. Scionti also refers to this technique as “MRI targeted dose escalation”.

 Like other ablative treatments, HIFU can be used as a total gland treatment, salvage (post radiation failure) treatment and as a focal treatment.
 Preliminary studies from Europe and Japan suggest that men with low and moderate risk disease achieve excellent biochemical disease free rates and excellent negative biopsy rates with low rates of incontinence and good preservation of erectile function.